SEO Blog Post Word Count: Ideal Length for Rankings

 - Bullet points and numbered lists

-- Tables for comparing information
+- Tables for comparison data

 - Images and visuals to break up text